bekk/bekk-christmas/post/thecloud/take-argo-cd-for-a-spin-with-k3s-and-k3d.md

 | Cluster URL      | `https://kubernetes.default.svc`                |
 | Namespace        | `argocd`                                        |

 And hit create.
 This will start the deployment of a simple guestbook application with a service, endpoint and a deployment containing a single replica set.
+Everything is synced by Argo CD from the given Github repository.
 When everything is created, Argo CD will show a all-green, all synced up map of all Kubernetes objects.

 ![argo-cd-deployment](https://i.ibb.co/5cgq6yX/Screenshot-2020-12-01-at-19-34-53.png)